Norio Nagayama Sent New Year’s Cards to Iwao Hakamada Saying, “Everyone Is for the Death Row Inmate” | FRIDAY DIGITAL

 Actual New Year’s greeting card sent to Mr. Hakamada by former death row inmate Nagayama

-This reaction reflects the tragedy of the case.
-Mr. Hakamada, who was forced to live in solitary confinement for 48 years despite his innocence, was forced to spend his days not speaking to anyone.
-Every day, he lived in fear of the death penalty. ……
+This reaction reveals the tragedy of the case.
+Despite being innocent, Hakamada was confined for 48 years in prison and forced to live in solitary confinement, often without speaking to anyone.
+He spent each day living in fear of the death penalty.

 A New Year’s greeting card from 1988.
 In a New Year’s greeting card from 1988, former death row inmate Nagayama called for a “revolution” against Mr. Hakamada.